abhi3700/toe_contracts/README.md

 	- if the trip is of `out-of-station` type, then show them
 		+ the best hotels for stay, partner with hotels or such platforms.
 Here, earn a percentage share.
 		+ the best restaurants to eat, partner with them or such platforms.
 Here, earn a percentage share.

+## Trials
+* <u>Case-1:</u>
+	- __Driver:__ Here, the driver's location is present in contract table with their ride_status as `open`, & they are trying to update the real-time location in Contract table.
+	- __Commuter:__ The commuter when books the ride, gets the driver from the contract table based on nearby location & pick-up time.
+	- __Constraints:__
+		+ driver can finish it's account resources (RAM, CPU, NET) by constantly updating the real-time loc.
+		+ If the commuter account's enough resources (CPU, NET) is getting used, then for assigning the ride, we will use another action to do.
+In this case, the contract's resources (CPU, NET) will be used.
+* <u>Case-2:</u>
+	- __Driver:__ Here, the driver's location is present in external-db with their ride_status as `open`, & they are trying to update the real-time location in external-db.
+	- __Commuter:__ The commuter when books the ride, gets the driver from the external-db based on nearby location & pick-up time.
+	- __Constraints:__
+		+ Here, the driver's account resources are intact, as it is communicating constantly with external-db, but not contract table.
+Also, the external-db has to be communicated with, inside the contract itself.
+		+ If the commuter account's enough resources (CPU, NET) is getting used, then for assigning the ride, we will use another action to do.
+In this case, the contract's resources (CPU, NET) will be used.